NBC 7's San Diego Weather Resources: Find What you need today

 ◼️ City of San Diego grant fund

-The city is offering up to $5,000 to up to 100 businesses affected by Monday's flooding.
+The city is offering up to $5,000 to up to 100 businesses affected by the Jan.
+22 flooding.
 Businesses must have 12 or fewer employees.

 According to the city, the Business Emergency Response & Resilience Grant will make financial assistance available with up to $2,500 per business and up to $5,000 for businesses and nonprofits in the federally designated Promise Zone and Low-Moderate Income Census tract areas.